sparkflows/sparkflows-docs/docs/aws/user-guide/copy-to-s3.rst

   aws s3 rm s3://bucket_name/dir1/ --recursive

-Setting Roles and Policies for EMR
+Set Roles and Policies for EMR
 --------------------------------

 In order to be able to access S3 files from the EMR cluster, attach the AmazonS3FullAccess Policy to the EMRDefaultRole.